Ōhikanui River

 The Ōhikanui River is a tributary of the Buller River in New Zealand's South Island.
 It flows north for 30 km, joining the Buller 20 km from its outflow into the Tasman Sea.
-It and its smaller neighbour the Ohikaiti River are often called the Big Ohika River and Little Ohika River respectively.
+It and its smaller neighbour the Ōhikaiti River are often called the Big Ohika River and Little Ohika River respectively.
 Another variation is Ohika-nui. Ōhikanui River has been the official name since 21 June 2019.

 The New Zealand Ministry for Culture and Heritage gives a translation of "place of large incantations" for Ōhikanui.

-A surveyor named the tributaries to the west of the Ōhikanui River using Greek letters, as Alpha, Beta, Gamma, Delta and Eta Creeks.
+A surveyor named the tributaries to the west of the Ōhikanui River using Greek letters, as Alpha, Beta, Gamma, Delta, Epsilon, Eta, Theta and Iota Creeks.
 He also named Dumpling Creek after he returned to camp on a cold wet day and was given a dumpling stew.

 The Ōhikanui River is a tributary consisting of a bouldery river bed and clear swift water.
 It flows through the paparoa wilderness area which is unaltered (with no tracks or huts), though Buckland Peak Hut is just outside the catchment.
 The area is popular with trampers because of its natural environment, with Brown trout fishers, who use the river about 140 times a year, and with deer stalkers.

 Most of the valley runs over a Late Devonian pluton of leucocratic muscovite granite.
-The mountains at the southern end of the valley, made of early Paleozoic Pecksniff Metasedimentary Gneiss, have been carved by glaciation to form cirques and sharp ridges.
+The mountains at the southern end of the valley, made of early Paleozoic Pecksniff metasedimentary gneiss, have been carved by glaciation to form cirques and sharp ridges.
 The valley has high glacial aggradation, and lower degradation, terraces.

+There were never any sawmills in the valley.
 Forest covers the whole valley, with no grassy flats.
 Tall forest is replaced by stunted forest, merging to alpine scrub, at 800 m to 1200 m, depending on aspect, landform and cold air drainage.
 The valley has an average of over 2540 mm of rain, more than 200 wet days a year and rainfall has been measured at over 5 cm per hour.
 In the 1970s red deer, goats and rats were scarce, possums in moderate numbers and stoats everywhere.
 The valley now has pest control as part of the Paparoa Range TB Management Area.